HasanAlzubeidi/HasanAlzubeidi/README.md

 ### Hi there , my name is Hasan 👋

-I am an Engineering student at KTH, Royal Institute of Technology who has interest in different areas of information.
+I am an engineering student at KTH, Royal Institute of Technology who has interest in different areas of information technology.

 In this page you will find a project / code that I have written either as part of my studies or I have written it during my free time.

+### Languages and Tools:
+Java
+Python
+C
+SQL
+Linux

 <!--